NOW THROUGH OCT. 31

 The Oakley Library hosts a special, spooky storytime at 6:30 p.m.
 Come dressed in costume for stories, crafts, treats and loads of fun.
 The library is located at 1050 Neroly Road.
 For more information, call 925-625-2400.

 Enjoy a safe-and-sane alternative to Halloween from 6 to 9 p.m. at the Harvest Time Assembly of God Church, 2200 Ventura Drive in Brentwood.
-The event features candy and games for the kids.
+The event features candy, games and pony rides.
 Admission is free.
 Hot dogs, nachos, popcorn and other snacks will be available for $1.
-A bike will be given away every 30 minutes.
 For more information, call 925-516-1908.